system76/docs/content/pop-recovery.md

 1. Your drive is encrypted.
 The Refresh install option may appear after decrypting the drive.
 A notice about decrypting the drive will be present above the install options.

-2. The OS version in Recovery is older than your current OS version.
+2. The Recovery version is out of date.
 See the [update instructions](#update-recovery-partition)

 **NOTE:** user-installed applications are not preserved and will need to be reinstalled.